saezlab/GDSC_footprints/readme.md

-To reproduce, download http://www.cancerrxgene.org/gdsc1000/GDSC1000_WebResources/Data/preprocessed/Cell_line_RMA_proc_basalExp.txt.zip and decompress it in data folder
+To reproduce, download http://www.cancerrxgene.org/gdsc1000/GDSC1000_WebResources/Data/preprocessed/Cell_line_RMA_proc_basalExp.txt.zip and decompress it in data folder.
+Install the decoupleR, reshape2 and dplyr packages, and run scripts/GDSC_footprint.R

 You can find the progeny pathway activity estimate with up-to-date version of the decoupleR package in results/GDSC_progeny_activities.csv (estimated with the ULM method, top 100 model weight)